My very best friend was an artist and, because of her, I paint today. I began

 "Bloom" and "Art on Broad."

-Four years ago, my husband and I moved to the Dallas, Texas area to be
+Seven years ago, I moved to the Dallas, Texas area to be near my grandson.

 a look that is both elegant and a bit overstated.